wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpDesktop.md

 <a name="Prerequisites">
 ## Prerequisites
 #### Platform Requirements
-The below example has been developed for the .NET Framework using [Visual Studio 2015, Community Edition](https://www.visualstudio.com/products/visual-studio-community-vs).
+The below example has been developed for Windows 8+ and .NET Framework 4.5+ using [Visual Studio 2015, Community Edition](https://www.visualstudio.com/products/visual-studio-community-vs).
 #### Get the Client Library and Example
 You may download the Speech API client library and example through [SDK](https://github.com/microsoft/cognitive-speech-stt-windows).
 The downloaded zip file needs to be extracted to a folder of your choice, many users choose the Visual Studio 2015 folder.
 #### Subscribe to Speech API and Get a Free Trial Subscription Key